pryv/dev-site/source/customer-resources/ssl-certificate.md

 mv privkey.pem DOMAIN-key.pem
 ```

-You might have to copy them as `live/` holds symbolic links
+You might have to copy them as `live/` holds symbolic links.

 Then copy them into: